by Lanard Perry

 What You Need to Do

-The bulk of information needed for Community Resource Guide guides includes:
+The lions share of time needed to create a Community Resource Guide guide includes:

 Strategies include